TKolbusz/thread-comparison/README.md

 `busyWait()` - busy waits for one second

-`base64()` - encodes string to base64 in a loop until it takes 1 second total
+`base64()` - encodes string to base64 in a loop until it takes 1 second total `httpRequest()` - makes call to another instance of this application running on port 8081 that is doing 1-second sleep

 ## Virtual Threads
 To enable Virtual Thread processing set variable in application.properties